kimschles/quickleft-way/scope-estimation.md

 _______ * 1.3 = _________

 8. Does that number “feel” right?
-If not, adjust it!
+If not, adjust it.

 9. Does this project need design work?
 If so, how much?